10 High-Impact, Cost-Efficient Sustainable Design Strategies

 10 Tell Your Story (saves money)

 Ensure your goals are met and then share your story of success widely.
+If you aim to have an environmentally friendly design, you can turn that into an engaging and enriching part of your building’s history and narrative.
 Research demonstrates that sustainable buildings have higher occupancy rates and higher rent premiums, and their occupants have higher productivity and cognitive function.
 Apply the “Tell Your Story” strategy by creating marketing materials and formal presentations sharing these benefits with potential tenants, current and potential staff, community members, investors, you name it—most people want to inhabit sustainable, healthy spaces, and by sharing your story, you become part of this important and timely conversation.

 For the Chehalem Cultural Center project, salvaged fir trim and wall paneling were reused as wall and ceiling treatments.
 SEA worked closely with Chehalem Park and Recreation District and the Cultural Association to develop a vision for this 1930s-era former elementary school that was cost-efficient and maintained its historic character.